alwynm/alwynm.github.io/_posts/2021-05-24-git-sshkey.md

 ssh-keygen -t rsa -C "your_email@example.com"
 ```

-If you want to force rename the ssh key, you use the command below:
+If you want to force rename the ssh key, you should the command below:

 ```
 ssh-keygen -t rsa -C "your_email@example.com" -f "id_rsa_user1"